 Recovery time is usually pretty short – post-surgical recovery usually lasts 24 to 48 hours with additional reduced activity for a few days.
 You will likely experience soreness and swelling for a few days.
 Your breast augmentation surgeon will guide you in your recovery, including any follow up examinations.

-Bookmark and check back often with the Florida Center for Plastic Surgery & Aesthetics’ knowledge center for more articles and information concerning breast augmentation surgery and a wide array of plastic and cosmetic surgery options available from University of Florida plastic surgeons in Gainesville.
+Bookmark and check back often with the UF Health Plastic Surgery and Aesthetics Center’s knowledge center for more articles and information concerning breast augmentation surgery and a wide array of plastic and cosmetic surgery options available from University of Florida Health plastic surgeons in Gainesville.

 *Source: American Society of Plastic Surgeons 2006 National Plastic Surgery Statistics